nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-MadisonKelly-signoff-Power.md

 This simulation was done using the block diagram for all constant loads shown above.

-The calculates the currents going into each branch and adds them together to find the total current needed to be supplied by the power supply.
-This was done while taking into account the efficiencies of the buck converter and the boost converter.
+This calculates the currents going into each branch and adds them together to find the total current needed to be supplied by the power supply.
+This was done while taking into account the efficiencies of the buck converter and the DC-DC converter.

 According to the MatLab simulation above the total current needed to be supplied by the power supply is 1.7862 A. The power supply chosen has a max output current of 3 A, which is almost double the constant current constraint.

-### **Boost Converters**
+### **DC-DC Converter**

-In order to ensure the proper voltage for each component, the team will use a boost converter on the output of the power supply.
-Since the power supply has an unregulated voltage output of 12.6-9V, the boost converter will take the output voltage of the battery and step the voltage up to 12V when needed.
+In order to ensure the proper voltage for each component, the team will use a DC-DC converter on the output of the power supply.
+Since the power supply has an unregulated voltage output of 12.6-9V, the DC-DC converter will take the output voltage of the battery and step the voltage up to 12V when needed.
 The concern for noise produced by the buck converter is adressed in an LTSpice simulation shown below.

 ![image](https://user-images.githubusercontent.com/112428796/218002431-433ad5b6-c22e-4e8f-a45d-0492a3a7a638.png)

-According to the datasheet for the boost converter chosen, the ripple noise has a peak to peak ampliture of 220 mV and a switching frequency of 220 kHz.
+According to the datasheet for the DC-DC converter chosen, the ripple noise has a peak to peak ampliture of 220 mV and a switching frequency of 220 kHz.
 The noise has been modelled as such and can be seen in the LTSpice model above.

 ![image](https://user-images.githubusercontent.com/112428796/218002477-c4cee8fd-4225-4f78-bced-337f54ca0a94.png)